gbmhunter/blog/content/electronics/communication-protocols/uart-communication-protocol/_index.md

 {{< img src="realterm-window.jpg" width="620px" caption="A screenshot of RealTerm in action."  >}}

 I have noticed a few bugs with RealTerm, especially when it comes to changing the number of rows and columns, and scrolling back through received data (the scrollback variable is buggy also).

+**UPDATE 2021-05-17**: It seems like development on the SourceForge site has stopped long ago.
+There is a Realterm "Development Version" which can be found at <https://realterm.i2cchip.com/>, this has updates as recent as 2018.

 ### Terminal by Br@y (3.5/5)